rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 &emsp; function accepting a _Cat_ *is a* function accepting an _Animal_
 &emsp; array of _Cats_ *is a*n array of _Animals_[^array]
 &emsp; function with no parameters *is a* function with one parameter (does this even sound logical to you?)[^function].
-You will not learn about reduced type safety that comes with widening to a superclass.
+You will not learn about reduced type safety that comes with widening to a superclass[^widening].
 I do not even want to start on subtyping gotchas of variant (union and sum) types.
 OOP is approachable only because we hide the complex bits from the learners[^ts-variance].
 Relevant psychological concept is a cognitive bias called _framing effect_.